giadasp/ATA.jl/README.md

 using ATA
 ```

-Play with the test files in folder "test".
+Play with the test files in folder "examples".

-Set all the specifications by modifying the files in "test" folder and run "test/test.jl" following the manual in the comments.
+Set all the specifications by modifying the files in "test" folder and run "examples/example.jl" following the manual in the comments.

-Distributed analysis of the neighbourhoods is available, look at "test/ParallelTest.jl".
+Distributed analysis of the neighbourhoods is available, look at "examples/parallelExample.jl".